DJ LeMahieu Player Props: Yankees vs. Red Sox

 DJ LeMahieu At The Plate

-- LeMahieu is batting .234 with nine doubles, two triples, six home runs and 17 walks.
+- LeMahieu has nine doubles, two triples, six home runs and 17 walks while batting .239.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.